texhex/BiosSledgehammer/README.md

 As this `\BiosSledeghammer_PreUpdate` folder is only used for one model, it’s not necessary to keep it up to date with new releases or files, since it only serves one purpose and it’s highly unlikely that HP will ever update the BIOS 2.99 release.
 Of course, this folder can also support other models that might are in the need of such a Pre-Update.

-:information_source: **Note** It can happen that these rather old BIOS versions are not able to read the “normal” password files (*.bin) and might insist that the BIOS password is wrong (which it wasn’t).
+:information_source: **Note:** It can happen that these rather old BIOS versions are not able to read the “normal” password files (*.bin) and might insist that the BIOS password is wrong (which it wasn’t).
 If this happens, recreate the password files with `\HPQFlash\HpqPswd.exe` from BIOS-2.99 and store them in `BiosSledeghammer_PreUpdate\PwdFiles`.

 ## Using it from MDT or SCCM